hogeschool/INFWAD/Week08/readme.md

 ```

 ## Nested Routes
 Nested routes allow you to structure components hierarchically.
+Inside `<Outlet />`, it will render the matching child route element.

 Example:
 ```js